You can disclose or report an incident to someone at Griffith at any time. It’s on your terms

 There are many avenues to disclose an incident at Griffith.
-In the first instance, you may choose to provide a verbal account of the incident to a staff member, student or other entity such as your student organisation, a Harassment and Discrimination Contact Officer or the Counsellor, Violence Response and Prevention in order to gain information about the support and reporting options available.
+In the first instance, you may choose to provide a verbal account of the incident to a staff member, student or other entity such as your student organisation, a SASH Responder or the Counsellor, Violence Response and Prevention in order to gain information about the support and reporting options available.

-Informal disclosures of sexual assault, harassment, bullying or discrimination are to inform the University of incidents and risks and can be lodged online or with the Academic Registrar (firstname.lastname@example.org) by a victim/survivor, a bystander or with consent, by another person that they have chosen to disclose to.
+Informal reports (disclosures) of sexual assault, harassment, bullying or discrimination are to inform the University of incidents and risks and can be lodged online or with the Registrar (firstname.lastname@example.org) by a victim/survivor, a bystander or with consent, by another person that they have chosen to disclose to.
 Unlike a formal concern, the lodgement of an informal disclosure will not result in an investigation or action against the alleged perpetrator.